MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics.md

 Satisfaction metrics are defined at the project level.
 If you create a project from one of the ready-to-use project templates in Dynamics 365 Customer Voice<!--Suggested, just to emphasize that these are new.-->, satisfaction metrics are already created and mapped to survey questions.
 However, you can add more metrics as needed.
 If you create a project from the **Blank** project template, you need to add satisfaction metrics and map them to the questions.

 After you've received responses to your survey, a dashboard is created automatically for each set of metrics, showcasing recent scores and trends.
-The dashboard is available on the **Reports** tab in the left pane<!--Via Writing Style Guide.-->.
+The dashboard is available under the **Reports** section in the left pane<!--Via Writing Style Guide.-->.

 **To add satisfaction metrics**
 <!--Took the H2 away to be parallel with other topics.
 Also, please note that all these graphics are much bigger than they need to be.-->